nebula-plugins/nebula-project-plugin/README.md

 `nebula-project` plugin introduces [Nebula Dependency Lock Plugin](https://github.com/nebula-plugins/gradle-dependency-lock-plugin) out of the box.

-If you prefer to use [Gradle's Locking dependency versions mechanism](https://docs.gradle.org/current/userguide/dependency_locking.html), you can use `nebula.dependencyLockPluginEnable` project property to disable Nebula's plugin.
+If you prefer to use [Gradle's Locking dependency versions mechanism](https://docs.gradle.org/current/userguide/dependency_locking.html), you can use `nebula.dependencyLockPluginEnabled` project property to disable Nebula's plugin.

 Compatibilty notes
 ======================